History of voting in New Zealand

-Voting in New Zealand was introduced after colonisation by British settlers.
+Voting in New Zealand was introduced after colonisation by Britain.
 The first New Zealand Constitution Act was passed in 1852, and the first parliamentary elections were held the following year.

 Between 1853 and 1876, elections were held five years apart.
 In the mid-19th century, provincial council elections attracted more press attention, more candidates and more voters than general elections; the provincial councils were abolished in 1876.
 Since 1879, elections have typically been held every three years.
 In times of crisis such as wars or earthquakes, elections have been delayed, and governments have occasionally called early ('snap') elections.
 Because the New Zealand system of government is relatively centralised, today most electoral and political attention is focused on general elections rather than local elections (which are also held at three-year intervals).

 Until 1879 only male property owners could vote in general electorates, which meant that a disproportionate number of electors lived in the countryside.
 However, Māori electorates were created in 1867, in which all Māori men could vote.
 Women were enfranchised in 1893, establishing universal suffrage.
 The introduction of the mixed-member proportional (MMP) system in 1996 provides that all votes contribute to the election result, not just a plurality.